-RAIN BARREL/CISTERNS - storage units that capture runoff water from a catchment area such as a rooftop.
+RAIN BARREL/CISTERNS - rain barrels and cisterns are storage units that capture runoff water from a catchment area such as a rooftop.
 Cisterns are essentially large-scale rain barrels.
 Rain barrels and cisterns must be connected to properly installed rain gutters and downspouts.
 The property must have existing gutters throughout the entire perimeter of the roof for adequate water collection, as well as also existing downspouts.
 Rain barrels and cisterns must be properly installed and meet all local and regional requirements.
 Existing rain barrels and cisterns qualify provided they have been properly installed.